Almost all mothers go through a period when they think they don’t have enough breast milk.

 Baby’s Age Wet Diapers Each Day Stools Each Day

-One day old At least one wet diaper (a wet diaper feels like at least two tablespoons or 30 ml of water poured on a dry diaper).
+One day old At least one wet diaper (a wet diaper feels like at least two tablespoons or 45 ml (three tablespoons) of water poured on a dry diaper).
 At least one to two sticky dark green/black stools (meconium).

 Two days old At least two wet diapers.
 At least one to two sticky dark green/black stools (meconium).

-Three days old At least three heavy wet diapers (a heavy wet diaper feels like at least three tablespoons or 45 ml of water on a dry diaper).
-Three or more brown/green/yellow stools.
+Three days old At least three heavy wet diapers.
+At least three or more brown/green/yellow stools.

 Four days old At least four heavy wet diapers.
-Three or more brown/green/yellow stools.
+At least three or more brown/green/yellow stools.

-Five to six days old At least six heavy wet diapers.
-Three or more large, soft, yellow, seedy stools (a large stool is the size of a quarter or larger).
+Five to seven days old At least six heavy wet diapers with pale yellow or clear urine.
+At least three large, soft, yellow, seedy stools (a large stool is the size of a quarter or larger).

 Baby should not be passing any meconium at this age.